emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Predict

 The fifth eMIRNA module aims to perform microRNA classification by making use of the previously trained SVM algorithm and candidates sequences generated by eMIRNA.Hunter.
-Users must pre-process the candidate sequences FASTA files generated by eMIRNA.Hunter module with eMIRNA.Filter.by.Size and eMIRNA.Filter.by.Structure modules, followed by the calculation of representing features matrix by the eMIRNA.Features module.
-Either the positionally corrected or not corrected FASTA files output from eMIRNA.Hunter can be selected for this task, but users must use the corresponding corrected/not corrected BED files for further analyses with eMIRNA.Refiner module.
+Users must pre-process the candidate sequences FASTA files generated by eMIRNA.Hunter module with eMIRNA.Filter.by.Size and eMIRNA.Filter.by.Structure modules, followed by the calculation of representing features matrix by eMIRNA.Features.
+Either the positionally corrected or not corrected FASTA files output from eMIRNA.Hunter can be selected for this task, but users must use the corresponding corrected/not corrected BED files for further steps in the eMIRNA pipeline.

 This module requires three arguments:

 + SVM trained algorithm object.
-+ Feature matrix representing candidates sequences to evaluate.
++ Feature matrix representing candidate sequences to evaluate.
 + String with desired output prefix name.

 Example of usage:

 `eMIRNA.Predict(SVM, Candidates_Feature_Matirx, "Candidates")`

-Once the eMIRNA.Predict has run, a new folder named `Prediction_Results/` will be created inside `eMIRNA/` folder, in which a .txt file called `Candidates.txt` will be generated, containing a list of Sequence candidates names classified as putative pre-miRNAs by the SVM trained algorithm.
+Once the eMIRNA.Predict has run, a new folder named `Prediction_Results/` will be created inside `eMIRNA/` folder, in which a .txt file called `Candidates.txt` will be generated, containing a list of Sequence candidate names classified as putative miRNAs by the SVM trained algorithm.

 &nbsp;